DavidCC-code/GettingAndCleaningAssignment/CodeBook.md

     * SITTING
     * STANDING
     * LAYING

-    The original data set had also two files (train and test) containing a sorted list of the activity measured, supossedly sorted in the order that the measurment were taken, but they were codified as numéric
+    The original data set had also two files (train and test) containing a sorted list of the activity measured, supossedly sorted in the order that the measurment were taken, but they were codified as numeric.
+The original data set had a file linking activity codes (labels) and description.
+So I  joined both files to get the sorted list of activity descriptions.